 Another important point to note here – while the delivery is mandatory for Silver (30 kgs) contract, delivery is not mandatory for the Silver Mini and Silver Micro contracts.
 This means to say that you can let the Silver Mini/Micro contract expire and settle for cash (or opt for delivery).
 However, you do not have the option to cash settle the Silver 30 kg contract.

 We all know that upon expiry, the price of the underlying in the spot market and its futures price converge to a single price point.
-Now in case of equities, the underlying and its futures are traded on the same platform i.e. NSE (and now BSE as well).
-So for example Infosys Spot in NSE will converge with Infosys Futures on NSE.
-However, in case of commodities there are many different spot markets.
+Now in case of equities, the underlying and its futures are traded on the same platform, i.e. NSE (and now BSE as well).
+So, for example, Infosys Spot in NSE will converge with Infosys Futures on NSE.
+However, in the case of commodities, there are many different spot markets.
 For example, Pepper and Rubber are prominently traded in Kochi.
 Gold is traded in both Mumbai and Ahmedabad and so on.
 Given this, upon expiry, the futures of Gold should merge with which spot price?
 Should it be the one in Mumbai or the one in Ahmedabad?
-For this exact reason, MCX has mapped each commodity with a spot market, and upon expiry the futures price will converge with the price of the designated spot market.
+For this exact reason, MCX has mapped each commodity with a spot market, and upon expiry, the futures price will converge with the price of the designated spot market.

 9.4 – The other Silver contracts

 If you are comfortable with the contract details of Silver mentioned above, then it is fairly easy to understand the other silver contracts that are traded on MCX.
 They vary mainly in terms of the lot size and therefore the margin requirement.